pvginkel/PdfiumBuild/README.md

 library and NuGet packages for the [PdfiumViewer](https://github.com/pvginkel/PdfiumViewer/) project.
 However, unmodified versions of the PDFium library are also provided.

+## Archived

+I regret to announce I'm archiving this project.
+I haven't been able to spend any real time on this for a long time now, and must face the fact I'm not in a position to properly support this project.

+I'm archiving this project together with the [PdfiumViewer](https://github.com/pvginkel/PdfiumViewer) project for which this build project was created.
+Have look there for a bit more background and information.

+I'm also shutting down the build server.
+The Builds folder in this project contains some archived built DLL's that may be of use.
+See the README there for more information on them.

+I've had a great time developing this project and helping you out using this project, and I'm sad I have to now close this down.
+I hope PdfiumViewer and PdfiumBuild have been of value to you.
+The source code and NuGet packages won't be going anywhere, so keep using them if they're of value to you.

 ## NuGet packages

 Besides, the `pdfium.dll` files, NuGet packages are automatically build and